 This sounds ridiculous I know.
 We’re all playing to have fun.
 But there’s more to it than that.
-Is roleplaying a relaxing bit of fun away from the pressures of jobs, family, and school?
-Is it a chance for everyone at the table to solve puzzles and come up with clever solutions?
-Is being in character really important for the people in your group?
-What about immersion in the game world?
+For your group is roleplaying a relaxing bit of fun away from the pressures of jobs, family, and school?
+Does the crew want to build a long-term campaign or shift game systems frequently?
 Know why your players are at the table, and don’t be afraid to be explicit in asking them.
-Check out the Improve Your Game page for tips on how to define player preferences.
+Check out the Improve Your Game page for tips on how to make sure everyone is aligned.

 Create Situations, Not Stories

 After you have the basics down and feel comfortable running the game, you’re ready to create your own adventures.

 It’s tempting to create a detailed plot for your players to move through.
 Unfortunately this approach usually leads to disappointment.
 Players notoriously do unexpected things.
 If you think they’ll have their characters attack the tower, odds are they’ll try to bribe the Thieves’ Guild into sneaking them into the throne room instead.
 You’ll wind up either forcing them into a straightjacket, or feeling like you’ve wasted all of your prep time for nothing.

 As a game master you are not an author or a screenwriter.
 Your job is not to create a story.
 Instead your mandate is to constantly create hooks that your players can grab into and run with.
 This cycle is what creates story.

 You can come up with these hooks by remembering that the game world is never static, just waiting for the player characters to do something.
 Whether you’re using a published adventure or creating your own, jot down a few notes before the game.
 Remind yourself what the forces opposing the players want to accomplish, and whenever you need to improvise, come back to those notes.

 Build Conflicts, Not Plots